-We presented a lot of material.
+We presented a lot of material in this book.
 How can one sum it all up?
+Any conclusions?
 We would probably just want to say this: it is about time physicists consider the form factor in their analysis.
 It somehow disappeared.
 Vector equations became flat: vector quantities became magnitudes.
 Schrödinger's equation should be rewritten as a vector equation.
+We've made a start with this, but there is a lot more work to be done.